NZ First MP Clayton Mitchell will not stand in election

-New Zealand First MP Clayton Mitchell will stand in this year's election.
+New Zealand First MP Clayton Mitchell will not stand in this year's election.

 Mitchell has been a list MP for two terms but has been at the centre of some controversy during his time in Parliament.

-"After serious consideration and discussion with my family, I have decided to pursue other passions in my life and spend a lot more time with my family," Mitchell said in a statement today.
+"After serious consideration and discussion with my family, I have decided to pursue other passions in my life and spend a lot more time with my family," Mitchell said today.

 "It has been one of the best experiences of my life and I'm greatly enriched for having the privilege of serving my country and being a part of the New Zealand First Party for the past six years."